KingIdee/guest-writer/articles/2018-09-06-managing-the-state-of-react-apps-with-mobx.markdown

 Here, you declared classes with properties

 Next, you will finialise your `App.js` file.
-Open your `App.js` file and add this:
+Open your `App.js` file and add this to what you had already:

 ```javascript
 import React, {Component} from 'react';